gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.5.7
+Moved lib directory to bin/lib (as this does not distribute to the indexers otherwise, sent feedback on https://dev.splunk.com/enterprise/docs/python/sdk-python/howtousesplunkpython/howtocreatemodpy/ so this gets updated)

+New macro:

+`base64decode` this macro requires decrypt or a similar app to be useful but the searches utilising this will work fine without it...

+New reports:
+`SearchHeadLevel - platform_stats.audit metrics searches`

+`SearchHeadLevel - platform_stats.audit metrics users`

+`SearchHeadLevel - platform_stats.audit metrics api`

+The above 3 replace `SearchHeadLevel - platform_stats.audit metrics` which is now removed.

+New reports continued:

+`IndexerLevel - RemoteSearches Indexes Stats`

+`SearchHeadLevel - DataModel Fields`

+`SearchHeadLevel - Dashboard refresh intervals`

+`SearchHeadLevel - Dashboards using depends and running searches in the background`

+`SearchHeadLevel - Summary searches using realtime search scheduling`

+`SearchHeadLevel - Searches dispatched as owner by other users`

+Updated reports:

+`SearchHeadLevel - Search Queries summary exact match`

+`SearchHeadLevel - Search Queries summary non-exact match`

+Minor tweaks to the regex for both the above

+`SearchHeadLevel - Search Queries summary exact match 73`

+`SearchHeadLevel - Search Queries summary non-exact match 73`

+The above now attempt to handle append, join, appendcols, multisearch

+Also updated reports:

+`SearchHeadLevel - platform_stats.remote_searches metrics populating search` to ignore pretypeahead/copybuckets searches, and default acceleration searches

+`SearchHeadLevel - platform_stats.user_stats.introspection metrics populating search` to include indexer cluster as a field

+`SearchHeadLevel - Scheduled Searches That Cannot Run` to handle additional failure scenarios

+Updated `streamfilter.py`, `lookup_watcher.py` and `streamfilterwildcard.py` so they include the libraries from bin/lib

 ### 2.5.6
 Further updates to the new reports from 2.5.5 relating to platform stats, improved accuracy with identifying dashboard usage vs ad-hoc searches